Tipser/slate/source/includes/_advanced-usage.md

 ## Accessing Tipser SDK

+<aside class="warning">Please note, that Tipser SDK is deprecated.
+Until Q2 2021 we plan to stop bug fixing and in Q3 2021 we'll stop supporting it altogether.
+The following documentation is for users who are currently in transition to Tipser Elements.
+If you need help with choosing the right Tipser solution to fit your technology stack, please contact us at <a href="mailto:tech@tipser.com">tech@tipser.com</a></aside>

 Low level operations, like programatically opening Tipser dialogs can be done by using the underlying [Tipser SDK](#tipser-sdk) instance, which is a part of the Tipser Elements library.

 __If you use Tipser Elements:__